Dorian Batters Bahamas for Another Night, First Deaths Confirmed

 "We know that there are a number of people in Grand Bahama who are in serious distress and we will provide relief and assistance as soon as possible after the Met (Meteorology) Department has given the all clear.
 I strongly urge the residents of Grand Bahama to remain indoors and be as safe as possible until the all clear is given by the appropriate authorities," Minnis said.

-The U.S. National Hurricane Center said Dorian had weakened from its peak strength, but remained a extremely powerful storm with maximum sustained winds of 205 kilometers per hour early Tuesday.
+The U.S. National Hurricane Center said Dorian had weakened from its peak strength, but remained a extremely powerful storm with maximum sustained winds of 195 kilometers per hour Tuesday morning.

 Forecasters expect Dorian to drift "dangerously close" to the east coast of Florida by late Tuesday and the coasts of Georgia and South Carolina on Wednesday and Thursday.